STAT545-UBC/STAT545-UBC-original-website/hw09_automation.md

 Import pre-existing data in an R Markdown document, then format nicely as a table.

 Use Pandoc and/or LaTeX to explore new territory in document compilation.
 You could use Pandoc as an alternative to `rmarkdown` (or `knitr`) for Markdown to HTML conversion; you'd still use `rmarkdown` for conversion of R Markdown to Markdown.
-You would use LaTeX to get PDF output from R Markdown.
+You would use LaTeX to get PDF output from Markdown.

 Use `Make` to run your pipeline.
 See below for help.
 Also demonstrated in the example [02_rAndMake][] and in the example [03_knitWithoutRStudio][]